gregory6316/SuccsessContent/README.md

 * Analyze your sleeping
 * Track the food you eat everyday
 * Start and track exercising in your tempo
-* Create goals
 * Gather and explore your daily/weekly/mothly/year statistics
 * Enjoy the pretty graphics
-* Export your statisitcs in many extensions

 ## Architecture